-- Real time performance data the Cluster Health Monitor collects - Fault, diagnosis, and metric data the Cluster Health Advisor collects - Cluster-wide events about all resources that Oracle Clusterware collects - CPU architecture data for Quality of Service Management (QoS) - Metadata required for Rapid Home Provisioning optionally choose to configure two separate Oracle ASM disk groups, one for storing Oracle Cluster Registry (OCR) and voting files, and the other for the GIMR.
+- Real time performance data that Cluster Health Monitor collects - Fault, diagnosis, and metric data that Cluster Health Advisor collects - Cluster-wide events about all resources that Oracle Clusterware collects - Workload performance and CPU architecture data that Quality of Service Management (QoSM) collects the GIMR on a remote cluster reduces the overhead of running an extra infrastructure repository on a cluster.
+The GIMR for an Oracle Domain Services Cluster is a multitenant database with one PDB, and additional PDB for each member cluster that is added.